 A. No, the lease offering is fixed and designed to meet the requirements of the Innovate UK grant to develop and demonstrate a smart local energy system.

-A. For a standard installation, over and above the grants, the ReFLEX Orkney cost will be £300 - £400.
-You can also bundle costs into the EV lease if you are benefitting from the ReFLEX EV Package.
+A. For a standard installation, over and above the grants, the ReFLEX Orkney cost will be £450 - £600.

 A. Yes.
 We would also consider installing a harvi (energy harvesting device), which would help ensure you are maximizing the use of the energy you generate.

 A. The installation will take around half a day.
 Before that we’ll send someone to carry out a technical assessment, which may take an hour.
-Some installations we would hope to complete within 6 weeks of the first customer engagement, but some may take up to 12 weeks if a grid connection application or planning application is needed.
+Some installations we would hope to complete within 8 weeks of the first customer engagement, but some may take in excess of 12 weeks if a grid connection application or planning application is needed.

 A. If you have a flat-rate electricity supply tariff and a smart EV charger, the ReFLEX integrated energy system platform may instruct your EV charger to change the rate of charge in order to reduce constraints on the local electricity network.
 You can always use the ‘Boost’ setting on the myenergi app to manually override this function.